Managing Keyrings

 To create new keyrings

-1.Create keyrings on the cluster by specifying a label and initial password, and the label and CO password for the partition that will generate the keyrings.
+and present the CO PED key) for the partition that will generate the keyrings.
 To create multiple keyrings (up to 100 at a time), specify the number to be created (total in --data).
 Each keyring will be given the specified label with an appended index number.
 You can use index in --data to specify the starting number for the group of keyrings.

 2.[Optional] List the keyrings available on the cluster.
 Each individual keyring is listed along with its UUID.